jpegzilla/minervas-akasha/contributing.md

 # contributing:

+hello! thanks for considering helping me make minerva's akasha better.

 minerva's akasha is very well commented and soon to be very well documented.
 I aim to make it extremely easy to create additions / modifications to this application (given you know javascript / sass / html). once this software reaches beta, I hope that some people will develop useful additions / plugins for it.

+as of version 0.1, the software hasn't actually been released, so there's not much contributing to be done.
+I will update this when the software nears a production-ready state.

+# submitting feedback and bug reports

+in order to submit a bug report, click [here](https://github.com/jpegzilla/minervas-akasha/issues/new?assignees=jpegzilla&labels=bug&template=bug-report.md&title=%5Bbug%5D).
+I will review the bug report and discuss it with you, and then I can fix it!

+in order to give me general feedback, please contact me directly: twitter (@jpegzilla), discord (jpegzilla#6969), and email all work.

+# adding features, fixing bugs, etc...

-if you want to contribute to minerva's akasha, do this 8-step process:
+if you want to contribute code to minerva's akasha, first read the [style guide](https://github.com/jpegzilla/minervas-akasha/blob/master/docs/main/style-guide.md).

+then, do this 8-step process:

 1.  fork this repository and clone the repo onto your computer
 2.  add this repo as an upstream to that repo: `https://github.com/jpegzilla/minervas-akasha.git`